Flamenco guitarists: The best guitarists in flamenco history

 Guitars used by Ramón Montoya

-It is only known that the guitar was called “Leona”, but its details are apparently lost in the oral history.
+It is only known that the guitar was called “Leona”, but details of it were apparently lost in oral history.

 - Santos Hernández “Leona”.

 This is one of the least mentioned names among famous flamenco guitarists, but the truth is that Niño Miguel was one of the best interpreters of the genre in the last century.

 Baptized with the name of Miguel Vega de la Cruz, this distinguished guitarist was born on January 27th, 1952 in the city of Huelva.

 His greatest legacy is his virtuoso compositions, full of technique and harmonic mastery that embellish flamenco.
 He is also recognized as a great inspiration for Paco de Lucia and Tomatito.

 He was awarded the prizes “Concurso Nacional de Guitarra de la Peña” and the insignia “El Gallo de Oro” in Morón de La Frontera.
 All of these awards were in recognition of his artistic legacy and musical influence on the great young guitarists of the time.